puppetlabs/puppetlabs-packer/templates/debian/README.md

 ### About

 This contains the vmware.base image template for Debian platforms, as well as all of the var files required to build any of the other templates in the `templates/common` directory.

-Currently, only Debian 7.8, 8.2 and 9.0 are supported for both the 64-bit and 32-bit architectures.
+### Support Status

+This repository includes OS platforms that are officially supported at Puppet and ones that are entirely maintained by the community.
+Packer templates include a `support_status` variable which indicates whether the template is puppet maintained vs. community maintained.

+Puppet maintained Debian versions include 7.8, 8.2, and 9.0.
+Any other versions of Debian here are community maintained.

 ### Building